stevevillardi/Logic.Monitor/README.md

 # Change List

+## 3.2.4

+- Fixed bug when using Set-LMWebsite if SSLThreshold is not specified as a parameter

 ## 3.2.3

 - Added in API throttling/rate limit logic to more gracefully handle API throttling when sending to many requests